falk-werner/webfuse/doc/protocol.md

 ## Scope

 This document describes the webfuse 2 communication protocol.
-The protocol is used to transfer messages between a `webfuse2 service` and a `webfuse2 provider`.
+The protocol is used to transfer messages between a `webfuse service` and a `webfuse provider`.
 In contrast to `legacy webfuse`, which is based on `JSON RPC` the `webfuse2 protocol` is a binary protocol.

 ## Definitions

-### Webfuse2 Service
+### Webfuse Service

-A `webfuse2 service` is both,
+A `webfuse service` is both,
-- a [websocket](https://en.wikipedia.org/wiki/WebSocket) service providing the `webfuse2` protocol
+- a [websocket](https://en.wikipedia.org/wiki/WebSocket) service providing the `webfuse` protocol
 - a [fuse](https://github.com/libfuse/libfuse) filesystem attached to a local mountpoint

-The `webfuse2 service` awaits incoming connections from a `webfuse2 provider`.
-Once connected, it communicates all the filesystem requests originated by the `libfuse` to the connected `webfuse2 provider` using the `websocket`-based `webfuse2 protocol`.
+The `webfuse service` awaits incoming connections from a `webfuse provider`.
+Once connected, it communicates all the filesystem requests originated by the `libfuse` to the connected `webfuse provider` using the `websocket`-based `webfuse protocol`.

-By doing so, `webfuse2` allows to inject a filesystem to a remote device.
+By doing so, `webfuse` allows to inject a filesystem to a remote device.

-### Webfuse2 Provider
+### Webfuse Provider

-A `webfuse2 provider` provides a filesystem to a remote device using the `websocket`-based `webfuse2 protocol`.
-Therefore, a `webfuse2 provider` implements a `websocket` client.
+A `webfuse provider` provides a filesystem to a remote device using the `websocket`-based `webfuse protocol`.
+Therefore, a `webfuse provider` implements a `websocket` client.

+## Websocket protocol name

+The webfuse2 protocol uses the following websocket protocol name: `webfuse2`.

 ## Message exchange

 Once connected, the `webfuse2 protocol` implements a strict request-response scheme, where
-- all requests are send by the `webfuse2 service`,
+- all requests are send by the `webfuse service`,
 - all requests require a response and
-- all responses are send by the `webfuse2 provider`
+- all responses are send by the `webfuse provider`

 Note that this communication is reversed the typical client-server-communication scheme.
-In `webfuse2` the `webfuse2 serive` (server) sends all the requests and the `webfuse provider` (client) sends the responses.
+In `webfuse` the `webfuse service` (server) sends all the requests and the `webfuse provider` (client) sends the responses.

 For message transfer, the [websocket](https://en.wikipedia.org/wiki/WebSocket) protocol is used.
-All messages are in binary form, plain text messages are never used by the `webfuse2 protocol`.
+All messages are in binary form, plain text messages are never used by the `webfuse protocol`.

 ## Endianness